-Periods of heavy precipitation can result in high rates of runoff, which can cause resuspension of sediment, resulting in increases in turbidity, color, and organic compounds.
-In the Green River Watershed, much of the precipitation falls in the form of snow, especially at higher elevations.
-High turbidity levels typically occur in the Green River during periods of rapid snow melt or heavy rainfall, usually during the fall, winter, and spring months.
+Periods of heavy precipitation can result in high rates of runoff, which can cause erosion and suspension of sediment, resulting in increases in turbidity, color, and organic compounds in surface waters.
+In the Green River Watershed, much of the precipitation falls in the form of snow, especially at higher elevations, during colder weather periods.
+Higher turbidity levels typically occur in the Green River during periods of rapid snow melt or heavy rainfall, usually during the fall, winter, and spring months.
+Figure 2.2 illustrates the relationship between precipitation and turbidity.
+The February 2016 storm event that generated 6,600 cfs in the Green River downstream of Howard Hanson Dam resulted turbidity levels exceeding 100 NTU (Nephelometric Turbidity Unit) in the river.